danshaww/docker-dev/README.md

-## Docker Images Repository
+## Docker Development Repository

-This repository contains my custom docker images, with individual projects stored in sub directories.
+This repository contains all of my code relating to Docker, comprised of both dockerfile's and associated files & compose templates.

+**Ignore the below, this needs updating**

 All changes must be made on feature branches, and then merged into the main branch via a pull request.